My Educational Vision:

-Before you buy any kind of clay and soil which contains clay, please explore what kind of soil you have around your school together with the children.
-Make a ‘Soil Test’ by mixing some soil with water in a jar.
-A few minutes later you can see what your soil contains. [...]
+Before you buy any kind of clay or clay soil, please investigate with the children what kind of soil you have available to you in your school’s garden.
+Conduct a ‘soil test’ by mixing some soil with water in a jar.
+Within a few minutes you will be able to see what your soil contains. [...]

 A step by step tutorial...

-Kids love working with their hands, and there's nothing better for fighting boredom than clay projects.
-Kids can knead it, divide it, form small figures – and they can destroy and knead it again!
-By doing that they can easily train their fine motor skills. [...]
+Children love working with their hands, and there's no better way to fight boredom than with clay.
+Children can knead it, divide it, form small figures – and they can break it and start again!
+This is an easy way to train their fine motor skills. [...]

 Workshop for Educators: Building an Earth Oven